 Stock market composition changes by the country.
 United States is tech heavy.
 Canada is banks heavy.
 Australia is commodities heavy.
-Emerging markets were commodities heavy.
+Emerging markets were commodities heavy a few years back.
 They turned tech heavy with the rise of the likes of Alibaba and Tencent.

 That can change and it will change.
-That is the nature of business.
-That is the nature of innovation and growth.
+That is the nature of capitalism.
 You don’t know what can come out of where in this globally connected world.

-Hence, we participate and not just in our home country but in countries across the world.
-We want to own the means of production wherever they exist and by as much as possible.
-We make that happen through business ownership.
+Which means we must participate, not just in our home country but in countries across the globe.
+We want to own the means of production wherever they exist.
+And we make that possible through ownership stakes in businesses.

 Too many numbers?
 Let me explain with more numbers 🙂 .